dpogue/CMake-MetalShaderSupport/README.md

 Licence
 -------

-TBD, but probably matching CMake since so much of this is outright copied from their existing code.
+CMake files are distributed under the OSI-approved BSD 3-clause License.
+See [LICENCE.txt][1] for details.

 The example project is based on sample code from Apple, under its own licence.
+See [LICENSE.txt][2] in the example folder for details.

+[1]: ./LICENCE.txt
+[2]: ./example/LICENSE.txt